 When we consider this ingenious diversity, we can also consider the web-like construct of our own lives.
 How are we designing the most effective life?

-We can derive more Spider symbol meaning when we consider certain subtle characteristics that represent ancient symbols of infinity.
+We can derive more Spider symbol meaning when we consider certain subtle characteristics that represent ancient symbols

 The infinity symbol meanings occur when we consider most Spiders have eight eyes and all have eight legs.
 The number eight is also a symbol of infinity or lemniscate (an eight turned on its side).
 Also, the vibrational frequency indicates the meaning of number eight involves cycles, passage of time, and evolution.